LOADING ...

 erior.

-Well, she talked to the manager we were through
+Well, she talked to the manager when we were

 Handicapped come here anyway."